 With deep roots in the world of racing and motorsports, TotalSim has enthusiastically supported collegiate Formula SAE (FSAE) racing teams for many years.
 Formula SAE is a collegiate student competition hosted by SAE International (Society of Automotive Engineers) in which student teams design, build and test formula-style race cars.
-Through a partnership with AweSIM, the Ohio Supercomputer Center’s (OSC) modeling and simulation program for manufacturers, TotalSim provides academic teams with free access to our TS Auto app, approximately $5,000 worth of simulation tokens and engineering support per team.
+Through a partnership with AweSIM, the Ohio Supercomputer Center’s (OSC) modeling and simulation program for manufacturers, TotalSim provides academic teams with free access to our TS Auto app, approximately $5,000 worth of simulation tokens and engineering support.

 TotalSim has sponsored 13 Formula SAE teams, the most recent of which is a “boomerang” team that came back to us in 2022 after trying out TS Auto a few years ago.
 The University of Southern California’s FSAE Racing Team has used TS Auto to design and develop their air ducts, rear wing, rear wing mounts and undertray, as well as running an aero map.